andreaaspesidev/concept-os/docs/KernelUpdateSupport.md

 - `HUBRIS_REGION_TABLE_SPACE`: an array of `HUBRIS_TASK_COUNT` elements.
 Each of these elements is another array of 8 elements, containing pointers to `RegionDesc`, presumably in flash memory.

 ## New Structures
-In this new edition, the read-only structures are distributed in the HBF of the various components, and we can find only the necessary data:
+In this new edition, the read-only structures are distributed in the CBF of the various components, and we can find only the necessary data:
 - `HUBRIS_TASK_DESCS` as it is, but now we must pre-allocate all the space, putting a maximum number of components the system could have in its lifetime.
 This datum is fixed in the ABI.
 This number will be called `HUBRIS_MAX_SUPPORTED_TASKS`.
 - `HUBRIS_REGION_DESCS` theoretically, but it's not wise as we would introduce a further upper limit.
-As regions comes with HBF descriptors, we can work around all original usages of this old structure.
+As regions comes with CBF descriptors, we can work around all original usages of this old structure.
-- `HUBRIS_TASK_IRQ_LOOKUP`: can be derived from HBF, but it's no use in practice, as in the IRQ handle the following is used.
+- `HUBRIS_TASK_IRQ_LOOKUP`: can be derived from CBF, but it's no use in practice, as in the IRQ handle the following is used.
-- `HUBRIS_IRQ_TASK_LOOKUP`: we know the IRQs with the associated masks for each component, in the HBFs.
+- `HUBRIS_IRQ_TASK_LOOKUP`: we know the IRQs with the associated masks for each component, in the CBFs.
 Also in this case we have to pre-allocate memory, but in this case we even know the maximum limit on the IRQs of the system (an IRQ can be managed by a single component currently).
 As it could be wise to lower this limit, another ABI constraint is set: `HUBRIS_MAX_IRQS`.

 A big difference is that in the original version tasks are not identified by the kernel using their IDs, but using their index in the `HUBRIS_TASK_DESCS` table.
 This is needed to fast access them during the syscalls.
 Now, due to the volatile nature of components, even during their life, they can assume at least two IDs.